 The System has a defined contribution 401(k) plan (which qualifies as a tax-exempt employee benefit plan under Section 401(a) of the Internal Revenue Code) (401(k) Plan) open to all full-time and part-time employees of the System who meet the plan's requirements.
-It is a single-employer, self-administered, trusteed plan to which contributions are made by participants on a bi-weekly basis not to exceed the statutory maximum of \$22.5 thousand during the calendar year 2023 for all participants.
-Contributions to the plan cannot exceed the statutory maximum of \$30 thousand during the calendar year 2023 for participants age 50 and older.
+It is a single-employer, self-administered, trusteed plan to which contributions are made by participants on a bi-weekly basis not to exceed the statutory maximum.
 Effective July 2007, the System enhanced the 401(k) Plan with an employer match up to 5.0% of the participant's compensation for eligible employees, which is 100.0% vested with three or more years of service.
-The 401(k) Plan is a governmental plan, and as such, is specifically exempt from the reporting and disclosure requirements of Title I of the Employee Retirement Income Security Act of 1974 (ERISA).
-Total participant contributions were \$56 million for the year ended September 30, 2023.
-Total System contributions were \$27 million for the year ended September 30, 2023.
+The 401(k) Plan is a governmental plan and, as such, is specifically exempt from the reporting and disclosure requirements of Title I of the Employee Retirement Income Security Act of 1974 (ERISA).
+Total participant contributions were \$65 million and \$56 million for the years ended September 30, 2024 and 2023, respectively.
+Total System contributions were \$29 million and \$27 million for the years ended September 30, 2024 and 2023, respectively.

 Forfeitures under the 401(k) Plan for a plan year will be applied to reduce the System's obligation to make future matching contributions or to pay 401(k) Plan administrative expenses for the 401(k) Plan year.
-During the year ended September 30, 2023, System contributions were reduced by \$2 million from forfeited non-vested accounts.
+During the years ended September 30, 2024 and 2023, System contributions were reduced by \$4 million and \$2 million, respectively, from forfeited non-vested accounts.